UFO (British TV series): Filming

-Principal photography commenced in April 1969 with production based at MGM-British Studios in Borehamwood.
+Principal photography commenced in April 1969 with production based at MGM-British Studios.
 Seventeen episodes were filmed at these studios before they closed at the end of 1969.
 Production resumed at Pinewood Studios when studio space became available in June 1970, making UFO a 17-month-long production by the time the final nine episodes were completed.
-After the break, George Sewell (who played Alec Freeman) and Gabrielle Drake (Lt.
-Gay Ellis) were no longer available, and left the series.
+After the break, George Sewell (who played Colonel Freeman) and Gabrielle Drake (Lieutenant Ellis) were no longer available, and left the series.

-Due to the series being shown out of production order, their omission was not overly noticeable.
-Previously, Harry Baird, who played interceptor pilot Mark Bradley, had left the series after just four episodes, citing contractual problems (although he reappeared in a few later episodes from stock footage).
-Also, Skydiver Captain Peter Carlin, played by Peter Gordeno, left after eight episodes out of a fear of being typecast.
+Harry Baird, who played interceptor pilot Mark Bradley, had left the series after just four episodes, citing contractual problems (although he reappeared in a few later episodes from stock footage).
+Skydiver Captain Peter Carlin, played by Peter Gordeno, left after eight episodes out of a fear of being typecast.

 The different writers and directors, as well as a production break when MGM-British Studios was closed, resulted in episodes of varying quality.